hyssostech/sketch-thru-plan-sdk-net/samples/ScenarioSample/README.md

 `GetScenarioContentAsync()` returns a string representation of the current STP scenario.
-The string is formatted according to a serialized representation of STP native internal formats, and is similar to JSON.
+The string is formatted according to a serialized representation of STP's native internal formats, which is similar to JSON, but with some extensions.
-The details of this particular format are outside the scope of the samples.
+The details of this particular format are outside the scope of the samples and in general abstracted away by the SDK.

 Other representations can also be produced, for example in the [C2SIM interoperability standard](https://github.com/OpenC2SIM/OpenC2SIM.github.io)